casdoor/casdoor-website/docs/provider/storage/azure.md

 - ContainerUrl

-In your container properties, you can obtain ContainerUrl
+You can obtain the ContainerUrl from your container properties.

 ![azureUrl.png](/img/providers/storage/azureUrl.png)